fjc1575/Marine-Oil-Spill/README.md

 'MIDLN' is the source code for paper: 《Multi-physical Interpretable Deep Learning Network for Oil Spill Identification Based on SAR Images》

 'RITN' is the source code for paper: 《A Reversible and Interpretable Transformer Network for Image Semantic Segmentation》

+'LSAT' is the source code for paper: 《A Lightweight Structure-Aware Transformer with Scale Regularization for Object Detection in Remote Sensing Images》